Oscar L. Shepard

-Oscar L. Shepard (March 24, 1894 – November 23, 1980) was a politician and lawyer in Hardwick, Vermont who served as Speaker of the Vermont House of Representatives.
+Oscar Leslie Shepard (March 24, 1894 – November 23, 1980) was a politician and lawyer in Hardwick, Vermont, who served as Speaker of the Vermont House of Representatives.

 Biography

-Oscar Leslie Shepard was born in Albany, Vermont on March 24, 1894 and was raised in Hardwick.

-Shepard graduated from Lowell Commercial College in Lowell, Massachusetts in 1914 and became employed by a Hardwick law firm.
+Oscar Leslie Shepard was born in Albany, Vermont, on March 24, 1894, and was raised in Hardwick.
+Shepard graduated from Hardwick Academy and attended Lowell Commercial College in Lowell, Massachusetts.
+After his 1914 graduation, Shepard became employed by a Hardwick law firm.

-He enlisted in the Army for World War I. Shepard served in the Ordnance Corps in the Washington, D.C. area from his February, 1918 enlistment until his January, 1919 discharge, attaining the rank of Corporal.
+He enlisted in the Army for World War I. Shepard served at the United States Department of War in Procurement Division of the Ordnance Corps from his February, 1918 enlistment until his January, 1919 discharge, and attained the rank of Corporal.

 After returning from his military service Shepard studied law with his employer, attained admission to the bar, and became a lawyer in Hardwick.
-From 1924 to 1932 Shepard served as Caledonia County State's Attorney.
+From 1925 to 1933 Shepard served as Caledonia County State's Attorney.

 Shepard was a Hardwick Village Trustee from 1933 to 1952 and Town Meeting Moderator from 1934 to 1955.

 In 1936 Shepard was elected to the Vermont House of Representatives and served two terms.
 He was Speaker from 1939 to 1941.

-In 1940 Shepard was an unsuccessful candidate for lieutenant governor, losing the Republican primary to Mortimer R. Proctor.
+In 1940, Shepard was an unsuccessful candidate for lieutenant governor, losing the Republican primary to Mortimer R. Proctor.
 From 1941 to 1945 he served on the Vermont Banking Board.
 When Proctor became governor in 1945 he appointed Shepard as his executive assistant.

 In the 1950s Shepard served as chairman of the Vermont Public Service Commission.

-Shepard died in Morrisville, Vermont, on November 23, 1980 and was buried in Morrisville's Pleasant View Cemetery.
+Shepard died in Morrisville, Vermont, aged 86, on November 23, 1980, and was buried in Morrisville's Pleasant View Cemetery.